Russian lawyer in Trump Tower meeting says Mueller hasn't called

 The Trump Tower meeting, at which Veselnitskaya says she presented information to Donald Trump Jr. and other key Trump aides, has emerged as a major focus of the investigation into whether the Trump team colluded with the Russian effort to meddle in the 2016 presidential election.

-Rinat Akhmetshin, the Russian-American lobbyist who accompanied Veselnitskaya to the meeting, testified recently before Mueller's Washington, D.C., grand jury, a source familiar with the matter told NBC News.
+Rinat Akhmetshin, the Russian-American lobbyist who accompanied Veselnitskaya to the meeting, testified recently before Mueller's grand jury in Washington, a source familiar with the matter told NBC News.

-Trump Jr. hosted the Russians alongside then-Trump campaign chairman Paul Manafort and Trump's son-in-law and adviser, Jared Kushner.
+Trump Jr. hosted the Russians alongside Paul Manafort, then Trump's campaign chairman, and Jared Kushner, Trump's son-in-law and adviser.

-The meeting is of interest in part because it was set up after an explicit promise of incriminating information about Hillary Clinton from the Russian government from an intermediary working for a Russian oligarch close to Putin.
+The meeting is of interest in part because it was set up after an explicit promise to turn over incriminating information about Hillary Clinton from the Russian government from an intermediary working for a Russian oligarch close to Putin.

 Related: The Legal Battle Behind the Trump Tower Meeting

-It was arranged by Rob Goldstone, a music promoter who said he was representing Aras Agalarov, a Russian oligarch, and his son Emin, a pop star.
+It was arranged by Rob Goldstone, a music promoter who said he was representing the oligarch, Aras Agalarov, and his son Emin, a pop star.
 In an email that has become public, Goldstone wrote to Trump that "the Crown prosecutor of Russia … offered to provide the Trump campaign with some official documents and information that would incriminate Hillary and her dealings with Russia and would be very useful to your father."

 (There is no office of crown prosecutor, but Goldstone appeared to be referring to the Russian prosecutor general.)